 How does the Humane Society of Southwest Missouri receive its animals?
-We receive our animals from people giving up their pets for a variety of reasons including changes in family situations and moving.
+We receive our animals from people giving up their pets for a variety of reasons, including changes in family situations and moving.
 Some of our animals have been strays rescued from the streets by a kind citizen.
-But all of our animals are looking for permanent homes.
+One thing all of our animals have in common is they are looking for permanent homes.

 The Humane Society of Southwest Missouri does not receive any tax dollars and is overseen by a volunteer Board of Directors.
 We do not have the power to enforce ordinances but do assist citizens with animal abuse or neglect complaints when possible.
 Our goal is to find homes for all adoptable animals brought to our facility.

 Does it cost money to bring an animal to the Humane Society?
-Owner Surrender fee are $20 for each individual, or $20 for each litter of 5 under 3 months.
-This helps us with the costs of the vaccinations, evaluation, and initial care that every animal receives However, we do not turn any animal way because someone can not give us a donation at that time.
+Owner Surrender fee is $30 for each individual or $30 for each litter of 5 under 3 months.
+This helps us with the costs of the vaccinations, evaluation, and initial care that every animal receives.
+However, we do not turn any animal away because someone cannot give us a donation at that time.

 What is included in the adoption price?
-The adoption price includes initial procedures such as deworming and vaccinations as well as spaying or neutering the animal.
+The adoption price includes initial procedures, such as deworming and vaccinations, as well as spaying/neutering and microchipping.

-Do you recieve money from taxes?
+Do you receive money from taxes?
 No, we do not receive any money from taxes or from other humane societies.